ucc23/ucc/_clusters/gulliver6.md

 glat: -18.0286
 r50: 34.4
 plx: 2.4077
-UTI: "0.60"
+UTI: "0.58"
-UTI_COLOR: "#f2f9d6"
+UTI_COLOR: "#f4fada"
 UTI_C_N_COL: "#a6cab9"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#ffffe8"
+UTI_C_lit_COL: "#fff6da"
 UTI_C_dup_COL: "#d4edca"
 UTI_C_N: 1.0
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 0.5
+UTI_C_lit: 0.42
 UTI_C_dup: 0.75
 UTI_summary: |
     <b>Gulliver 6</b> is a very rich, very dense object of very high C3 quality.
 It is located at a very close distance from the Sun, below the mid-plane.
-It is moderately studied in the literature.<br><br>This is very likely a unique object, which shares a small percentage of members with at least one previously reported entry.
+It is poorly studied in the literature.<br><br>This is very likely a unique object, which shares a small percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 34.4